public class CreateTypeRequest extends Object implements org.apache.avro.generic.IndexedRecord

 identical schemas.properties

-- Each key-value pair specifies the properties to use
+top, instead] Each key-value pair specifies the

-All keys used must be relevant column names for the
+the column name.
+All keys used must be relevant

-given table.
-Specifying any property overrides the
+column names for the given table.
+Specifying any

-default properties for that column (which is based on
+property overrides the default properties for that

-the column's data type).
+column (which is based on the column's data type).

 Valid values are: